roggervalf/iam-policies/README.md

 ## About

-Define an allowed or denied set of actions against a set of resources with optional context and conditions.
+Define custom IAM Policies by allowed or denied set of actions against a set of resources with optional context and conditions.

 Deny rules trump allow rules.

-This is based of [@ddt/iam](https://www.npmjs.com/package/@ddt/iam) with new functionalities.
+This is based of [@ddt/iam](https://www.npmjs.com/package/@ddt/iam) and [AWS Reference Policies ](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html).

 ## Install